 The test was particularly significant since the F-35A is expected to carry the B61-12 internally, unlike other so-called "dual-capable" combat jets able to fly at supersonic speeds, such as the F-15E Strike Eagle, which will also be able to employ this weapon.
 The Air Force's existing stealthy B-2 Spirit and the future B-21 Raider bombers will also carry these bombs internally, but fly at subsonic speeds.

 The video from the test, seen earlier on in this piece, also gives a very good look at the function of the pair of angled rockets in the bomb's mid-section, which fire after it has been released to give it spin stabilization for greater accuracy.
-The B61-12 is also the first weapon in this family of nuclear bombs, which you can read about in more detail in this past War Zone feature, to have a precision-guidance system in the form of a tail kit that contains a GPS-assisted inertial navigation system (INS), similar in some general respects to the ones used on conventional Joint Direct Attack Munition (JDAM) bombs.
+The B61-12 is also the first weapon in this family of nuclear bombs, which you can read about in more detail in this past War Zone feature, to have a precision-guidance system in the form of a tail kit that contains an inertial navigation system (INS), similar in some general respects to the ones used on conventional Joint Direct Attack Munition (JDAM) bombs.

 There have been other flight tests involving inert B61-12s loaded on F-35As since as least 2019.
 The F-35 Joint Program Office (JPO) released photos of some of those initial flight tests in June, before they pulled them offline.